Award Winners

 2018

-Dolores Gallagher-Thompson, PhD, ABPP (Psychologist)
+Dolores Gallagher-Thompson (Psychologist)

-Hillary Dorman, M.A.
-(Psychologist-in-Training Award)
+Hillary Dorman (Psychologist-in-Training Award)

 Gerodiversity Award